jakeozane/Harry_Potter_Analysis/README.md

 # 2019 Programming for Data Science NLP Project

-Detects character first names using numpy and graphs data with matplot
+Detects proper nouns using NumPy for data visualization within Matplotlib

 Todo: Refactor, comment to improve readability (Also need to figure out how this works again)